pygments/pygments/doc/docs/filters.rst

 applying a simple rules such as highlighting the token if it is a TODO or another special word, or converting keywords to uppercase to enforce a style guide.
-More complex filters can transform the stream of tokens, such as removing the line identation or merging tokens together.
+More complex filters can transform the stream of tokens, such as removing the line indentation or merging tokens together.
 It should be noted that pygments filters are entirely unrelated to Python's `filter
 <https://docs.python.org/3/library/functions.html#filter>`_.